 Mr Yasin Ali (Night Guard)

-Health Visitors: Thanks to support from ASA, there are also five health visitors, shown below, who regularly make home visits especially checking the health of the members of ASA.
-In particular, they regularly monitor the expectant mothers.
+Health Visitors: Thanks to support from ASA, there are also five health visitors, shown below, who regularly make home visits especially checking the health of expectant mothers.

 2. Nazmun Nahar